flancian/garden/zine.md

 Gone free,
 gone kindly

-If you have to burn,
+If you have to go,
-burn kindly
+go kindly

 Meditate
 ````